agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Find out if a control exists

 There is an Engine method for checking if a control exists, passing its Id as a parameter.
-We will be receiving a “true” value in case it exists, “false” otherwise.
+We will be receiving a *true* value in case it exists, *false* otherwise.

 To do so, this code should be added: